rndax/Catch-The-Ball/README.md

 ## ✨ Features
-    🕹️ Simple Gameplay - Click on balls to earn points ⏱️ Time Limit - 30 seconds to score maximum points 📱 Responsive Design - Works on computers and mobile devices
+    🕹️ Simple Gameplay - Click on balls to earn points 🎨 Dark Theme with neon elements and smooth animations ⏱️ Time Limit - 30 seconds to score maximum points 📱 Responsive Design - Works on computers and mobile devices 💾 Local Storage - High score persists in your browser

 ## 🚀 How to Play
 1) Click the "Start Game" button